-Students may apply for a Federal Direct Subsidized Stafford Loan of up to \$8,500 and Unsubsidized Loan funds of up to \$12,000 per academic year for a maximum of \$20,500; the total combination of all funds received regardless of the source cannot exceed the total cost of education.
+Students may apply for a Federal Direct Unsubsidized Stafford Loan for a maximum of \$20,500 per academic year; the total combination of all funds received regardless of the source cannot exceed the total cost of education.

 Troy University has limited funds (awarded first-come, first-served) in the College Work Study Program and the Federal Perkins Student Loan Program for which graduate students may apply.
-The application priority deadline is May of each year for students enrolling the following fall term.
+The application priority deadline is March of each year for students enrolling the following fall term.
 Students are urged to use the financial aid section of the website for more detailed information on the financial aid application process.